 A Community of Social Robots

-Community doesn’t stop with the robot designers but extends into the robots themselves as, because your robot can be network-aware, that means that the robot you build can communicate with other Creative-Robotic robots.
+Community doesn’t stop with the robot designers but extends into the robots themselves as, because your robot can be network-aware, that means that the robot you build can communicate with other Creative-Robotix robots.
 We do this through connections to the cloud, extending the notion of community and collaboration into the world of robots.
 Imagine a world where your robot was sharing, learning and collaborating with others, not just locally based robots, but ones across the globe!
 In keeping with a community spirit and cloud-of-things principles, we would hope that your robots would not just be stand-alone creatures but will be social robots, having names and using the Internet to communicate with each other.

 A Global Family

-Thus, when joining the Creative-Robotix community, there is the potential for you to go beyond simply building a single robot for yourself, but creating a growing community of human-friendly social robot’s, designed and shared by the community, evolving and improving with each contribution and iteration.
+By joining the Creative-Robotix community, there is the potential for you to go beyond simply building a single robot for yourself but, rather, helping to create a growing community of human-friendly social robot’s, designed and shared by the community, evolving and improving with each contribution and iteration.
 Thus we encourage you to use our blog to share your questions, ideas and designs.